dentarg/auth0-blog/_posts/2016-12-19-introduction-to-progressive-web-apps-push-notifications-part-3.markdown

 ```

-This code above is responsible for unsubscribing from push notification.
+This code is responsible for unsubscribing from push notification.
 A toast message indicates the unsubscription, then goes ahead to change the color of the button and delete the subscription ID.

 **Note:** The function that deletes subscription ID has been commented out for now.